val3r1o/ansible-dellos-examples/vxlan-leaf-spine/README.md

 @valerio version

+trying to move unnumbered BGP configuration from VLAN to Interface.

-# Dell EMC Networking OS10 Ansible Automation for VxLAN Symmetric IRB, Unnumbered BGP and Type-5 Routes Leaf & Spine CLOS fabric
+Dell EMC Networking OS10 Ansible Automation for VxLAN Symmetric IRB, Unnumbered BGP and Type-5 Routes Leaf & Spine CLOS fabric
 ================================================================================================================================
 This example shows configuration for 2 sites with VxLAN Symmetric IRB, Unnumbered BGP and Type-5 Routes Leaf & Spine model
 * Anycast gateway is configured for default gateway redundancy for virtual network